EVOTER: Evolution of Transparent Explainable Rule-sets

-When parsing an individual's rule-set, conditions are evaluated in order and all actions for conditions that are met are returned.
-It is up to the domain to decide which subset of these actions to apply.
-For example, in some domains (e.g.\ those in Sections~\ref{sc:prediction}-~\ref{sc:esp}), only the first action is executed; in others (e.g.\ Sections~\ref{sc:nn}--\ref{sc:insight}), a hard-max filter is used to select one of the actions based on action coefficients; and in yet others, all actions may be executed in parallel or in sequence.
+When parsing an individual's rule set, conditions are evaluated in order, and all actions for conditions that are met are returned.
+In some domains (e.g.\ those in Sections~\ref{sc:prediction}-~\ref{sc:esp}), only the first action is executed; in others (e.g.\ Sections~\ref{sc:nn}--\ref{sc:insight}), a hard-max filter is used to select one of the actions based on the action coefficients; in yet others, all actions may be executed in parallel or in sequence.
 There are two additional extensions at this level: (1) Each rule has a $\mathit{times\_applied}$ field, which is incremented each time its antecedent evaluates to true when applied to a data point.
 This bookkeeping helps simplify the rule set and to reduce bloat, as described below.
 (2) A \emph{default} rule is added at the end of each rule set, ensuring that some action is always produced even if no specific rules are triggered.
 This mechanism also makes evolution more efficient: Often the most common action is discovered as the default, and other rules then fine-tuned to address exceptions.